The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 things to do in athens greece

-• Just Made Unique Sandwhiches and Coffee: Obviously some great sandwiches and coffee
+• Just Made Unique Sandwiches and Coffee: Some great sandwiches and coffee.

-• Vegan Beat: The BEST vegan gyros, yes vegan
+• Vegan Beat: The BEST vegan gyros, yes vegan.
+(I’m not even vegan and I loved these.)

 • Geros Top Moria: Incredible authentic Greek food.
-Definitely head here to try some new dishes
+Head here to try some new dishes.

-• Six Dogs: Go for food and drinks during the day or go at night for more of a club seen.
-This place has a cool vibe
+• Six Dogs: Go for food and drinks during the day or go at night for more of a club scene.
+This place has a cool vibe.

 • Buy the 30 euro pass that gets you into multiple sights and gives you 3 days to see the sights, you can purchase at any entrance.
-With your ticket you will be able to visit the Acropolis, Ancient Agora, Roman Agora, Hadrin’s Library, Olympion, Kerameikos, and Aristotles Lykeion.
+With your ticket, you can visit the Acropolis, Ancient Agora, Roman Agora, Hadrin’s Library, Olympion, Kerameikos, and Aristotles Lykeion.

 • Take your student ID if you have one!
-You can save money at the Acropilos museum and more.
+You can save money at the Acropolis Museum and more.

 • Get to the Acropolis early, it gets hot and crowded.